nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 I am currently leading the following projects:

 1. **Behavioral adaptations to early adversity: A 7-year longitudinal study.** I am exploring how deprivation and threat predict psychopathology and academic achievement through emotional learning and cognitive abilites.
 I am also looking at whether poverty predicts experiences of deprivation and threat, and whether attachment security can buffer the effects of threat on emotional learning.
-For this project, I am using data from the Durham Child Health and Development Study (DCHD), a longitudinal project following children from 3-months to their school years in North Carolina.
-Collaborators/Mentors: Cathi Propper, Margaret Sheridan
+For this project, I am using data from the Durham Child Health and Development Study (DCHD), a longitudinal project following children from 3-months to their school years in North Carolina. **Collaborators/Mentors:** Cathi Propper, Margaret Sheridan.

 2. **Exploring unpredictability as a dimension of early adversity.** I am using data-driven approaches, exploratory factor and network analyses, to explore how various measures and observations of fluctuations in children's environments cluster and related with each other.
-For this project, I am working with data from the Wellness Health and Life Experiences Study (WHALE, PI: Margaret Sheridan).
-Collaborators/Mentors: Margaret Sheridan, Lucy Lurie
+For this project, I am working with data from the Wellness Health and Life Experiences Study (WHALE, PI: Margaret Sheridan). **Collaborators/Mentors:** Margaret Sheridan, Lucy Lurie.

 3. **Do deprivation and threat differentially predict amygdala-vmPFC connectivity?
-A meta-analytic review.** I am currently reviewing the existing literature on early adversity and fear circuitry (ie, amygdala-vmPFC connectivity), in order to explore whether threat and deprivation differentially predict it.
-Collaborators/Mentors: Margaret Sheridan, Meredith Gruhn, Esmeralda Navarro, Amy Carolus
+A meta-analytic review.** I am currently reviewing the existing literature on early adversity and fear circuitry (ie, amygdala-vmPFC connectivity), in order to explore whether threat and deprivation differentially predict it.  **Collaborators/Mentors:** Margaret Sheridan, Meredith Gruhn, Esmeralda Navarro, Amy Carolus.

 4. **The role of the gut microbiome on emotional learning neural structure and function during infancy.** Using machine learning approaches I am looking at the predictive capacity of the gut microbiome on emotional learning neural structure and function during infancy.
-I am using data from the Brain and Early Experiences Study (BEE, PI: Cathi Propper).
-Collaborators/Mentors: Cathi Propper, Margaret Sheridan, Rebecca Knickmeyer (MSU), Sarah Short (UW Madison)
+I am using data from the Brain and Early Experiences Study (BEE, PI: Cathi Propper). **Collaborators/Mentors:** Cathi Propper, Margaret Sheridan, Rebecca Knickmeyer (MSU), Sarah Short (UW Madison).

 To read further about some of these projects please visit my [OSF profile](https://osf.io/profile/?view_only=02023f70035a49e6b56eb969a50ae3ea), and I am working to make my code accesible and reproducible using [GitHub](https://github.com/nicolasmurgueitio)